-We are looking for two enthusiastic PhD candidates, preferably with experience in programming (Python, LabVIEW...), and preferably also in optics or cell biology, for our research on protein dynamics.
-If you are interested in joining, you can apply .
-For any questions, please contact r.vlijm rug.nl .
+We are looking for an enthusiastic PhD candidate, with experience in programming (Python, LabVIEW...), and preferably also in optics or cell biology, for our research on protein dynamics.
+If you are interested in joining, or have any questions, please contact r.vlijm rug.nl .

-In these projects, the PhD students will work on developing methods to study protein structures during cell division.
+In this project, you will develop hardware and software solutions to study protein structures during cell division.
 Cell division is an extremely dynamic process, and errors in this phase of the cell cycle have far-reaching consequences.
 Studying the protein dynamics at relevant scale is not trivial, as the dynamical interplay is at scales much smaller than the diffraction limit of light, and thus beyond the reach of traditional microscopes.
-Stimulated Emission Depletion (STED) microscopy on the other hand does allow imaging with a resolution of 30 nanometers even in living cells.
+Stimulated Emission Depletion (STED) microscopy on the other hand does allow imaging with a resolution of 30-40 nanometres even in living cells.
 To be able to study this dynamic process at the necessary resolution you will develop both hardware and software for measurement and data-analysis routines for STED nanoscopy.
 A strong background in optics and programming is therefore highly appreciated.
 The work will be diverse, as it will besides the optics and software developments, also include among others (life cell) sample preparation and data analysis.

 You will work in an international and interdisciplinary research environment closely together both with colleagues of the Molecular Biophysics group at the Zernike Institute, as well as with several labs in the Groningen Biomolecular Sciences and Biotechnology Institute (GBB) and several international collaborators.

-- a European master’s degree (or equivalent) in (bio)physics, nanoscience, (bio)informatics, life sciences or a related area
+- a European master’s degree (or equivalent) in (bio)physics, nanoscience or (bio)informatics

 - an excellent track record